Mobile App Setup

 Example: Protecting Registration/Signup

 The following example protects your registration/signup flow.
 Regardless of the credentials that the user inputs when trying to create a new account (like a new username), the Keyri methods included here will detect whether that device has already registered an account, and if so, suggest to the user to log in with that existing account rather than create a new one.
-Of course, you can implement other logic like allowing up to two accounts, blocking certain accounts altogether, etc. All you're getting when running listUniqueAccounts() is a useful, reliable array of accounts associated with that device, and you can parse and act upon it however you'd like.
+Of course, you can implement other logic like allowing up to two accounts, blocking certain accounts altogether, etc.

 func registerUser(username: String) throws {